JamesTaylor445313/Unit13A2-James/README.md

 + clean, well-commented source code

+meets this user requirement since on each page there are comments on what the code does.

 + Easy to understand file/folder names

+meets the user requirement by having easy to understand file/folder for example the folders for the website are css, images and pages this allows the user to understand what are ment to be in the corresponding folder in the pages folder there are html files called aboutus, cases, chargers, cases, contactus, dealsofthemonth, headphones and phones these file names are easy to understand since they are clear to what page they.

 + compatible with pcs and phones

+meets this requirement since website is available on both phones and pcs.

 Overall the website I created meets the user requirements because it’s easy to navigate since there is a nav bar and buttons what stand out to take you to different pages of the website and the font is easy to read because it’s a simple font making it easy to use by people with reading disabilities it’s also a responsive design because it works on both pc and phones there are multiple pictures to look at on the website of phones, headsets, chargers and cases the website loads fast overall giving the user a better experience viewing the website.